 Pickens County, SC is located in the upstate piedmont region, near Greenville.
 The highest point in the state is in Pickens County – Sassafras Mountain.
 It is also home to Table Rock State Park.
 With a history steeped in agriculture, the area has many bluegrass and country music traditions which students in the YAM programs are learning to carry on.
 There are several annual festivals celebrating Southern Appalachian Music.

 Dacusville YAM is part of the Pickens County, SC YAM (Young Appalachian Musicians) initiative, supported by P.O.S.A.M, Inc (Preserving Our Southern Appalachian Music, Inc.), Pickens County Schools, Pickens Recreation Department, Pickens Senior Citizens’ Center and the Hagood Mill Historial Society.
-This program offers beginner and intermediate/advanced guitar, beginner and intermediate/advanced mandolin, beginner and intermediate/advanced banjo, beginner and intermediate/advanced fiddle, and YAM band for 2nd year and up students.
-The program is held Monday and Tuesday afternoons at Dacusville Elementary School, but includes students from both the elementary and middle school.
+This program offers guitar, fiddle, banjo, and mandolin to 3rd-5th graders.
+The program is held Wednesday afternoons at Dacusville Elementary School for a 45-minute class right after school.

 For more information about the YAM program at Dacusville, please contact: